grum-tez/archetype-docs/docs/dapps/project/index.md

-# Dapp UI
+# DApp UI

-This section presents how to create and setup a Dapp's User Interface (UI) project using React and Beacon's Dapp/wallet interaction.
+This section presents how to create and setup a DApp's User Interface (UI) project using React and Beacon's DApp/wallet interaction.

 ## Technical stack